lalaithion/MonadPaper/monads.md

 # )
 ```

-I decided to reproduce this sort of code using standard regular expressions; Not only did that version have twice as many lines, it was a much more fragile program.
+I decided to reproduce this sort of code using standard regular expressions; Not only did my regex version have twice as many lines, it was a much more fragile program.
 I didn't thoroughly test it, but I didn't even bother adding error checking if stuff went wrong; I just assumed everything would go right.
 Furthermore, there were nested loops, plenty of functions, and all in all complex, messy, hard to read code.
 The Parsing Combinator above, however, is short and will always return an Error Result with a sensible error message if an error happens.

 # Theory of Monads